geoff-project/coi/docs/tutorials/packaging.rst

 Testing Your Package
 --------------------

-As you might have noticed, the :command:`acc-py init` call created a subpackage of your package called “tests”.
+As you might have noticed, the :command:`acc-py init` call created a sub-package of your package called “tests”.
 As a dynamically typed language, Python cannot rely on compiler type safety to ensure the correctness of your code; unit tests will have to carry the weight of making sure our code does what we think it does.

 Acc-Py initializes your :file:`.gitlab-ci.yml` file with two jobs for testing: